Guidelines for newsletters at KI

 - Who produces text and image content?

-A newsletter is a regular publication distributed via email.
-It can be done as a regular e-mail in Outlook, be an attachment in Word or PDF or created in a tool intended for the newsletter.
-The advantage of a tool is, among other things, that you can easily create a nice look with pictures, headings and links, and that the tool keeps track of subscribers and statistics.
-Many of our general tips apply to any channel, so apply them even if you choose a different solution for your newsletters.
-Postman from Paloma is the newsletter tool for which the communications department will offer support.
+A newsletter can be done as a regular e-mail in Outlook, be an attachment in Word or PDF or created in a tool intended for the newsletter.
+Some advantages of a tool are that you can easily create a nice look with pictures, headings and links, and that the tool keeps track of subscribers and statistics.
+Many of our general tips apply to any method.

 How to write a good newsletter